Country Profile Indonesia

 Country risk in Indonesia is low to moderate.
 Indonesia has an investment grade credit rating and an OECD country credit grade of 3.
 This indicates a low to moderate likelihood that Indonesia will be unable or unwilling to meet its external debt obligations.

 Risk of expropriation in Indonesia is moderate.
-Indonesia has a track record of economic nationalism.
+According to the US Investment Climate Statements, Indonesia has a track record of economic nationalism.
 The 2009 Mining Law introduced a raft of measures that impact on foreign investment—including domestic processing and majority-ownership divestment requirements.
 For instance, the divestment regulations stipulate that all foreign miners must divest 51% of shares to Indonesian companies by the tenth year of production.
 As part of the implementation of the mining law and its implementing regulations, Freeport and Rio handed over majority ownership of the Grasberg mine, the world’s second largest copper mine, to the Indonesian government.

 Political risk in Indonesia is low to moderate.
-Politically motivated demonstrations occasionally occur throughout Indonesia, but not to the extent that it damages foreign investment.
-Flare-ups in recent years arise from religious-based tensions and student protests.
+Politically motivated demonstrations occasionally occur, but not to the extent that it damages foreign investment.
+Flare-ups in recent years have arisen from religious-based tensions and student protests.

-Indonesia has significantly improved on all dimensions of the Worldwide governance indicators, in part due to the introduction of the Omnibus bill.
+Indonesia has significantly improved on all dimensions of the Worldwide governance indicators, in part due to the passage of the jobs decree into law, building on the Omnibus bill.
 The bill has helped streamline regulations and simplify licensing processes, making it easier to do business in Indonesia.
-However, Indonesia lags behind the regional average on the measure of political stability and absence of violence.
+Control of corruption is broadly in line with the regional average.
+However, Indonesia lags behind the regional average on measures of political stability and absence of violence.

 Bilateral relations

-Indonesia was Australia’s 14th largest trading partner in 2021.
-Total goods and services trade amounted to $16.9 billion in 2021, rising over $4.1 billion from 2020.
+Indonesia was Australia’s 14th largest trading partner in 2022.
+Total goods and services trade amounted to $23.3 billion in 2022, rising more than $6 billion from 2021.
 Indonesia and Australia have a significant trade relationship; about 2,500 Australian companies export to Indonesia, and around 250 Australian businesses have a subsidiary in Indonesia.

-Indonesia is a small investor in Australia, owning a portfolio of about $600 million in 2021.
-The stock of Australia’s investment in Indonesia is larger, at $4.2 billion in 2021, albeit substantially lower than in prior years.
+Indonesia is a small investor in Australia, owning a portfolio of about $800 million in 2022.
+The stock of Australia’s investment in Indonesia is larger, at $3.1 billion in 2022, increasing by 46% from 2021.
 The projected rise in Indonesian demand for consumer goods and services—particularly for premium food and beverages, education and healthcare, financial and ICT services and tourism—and its ambitious infrastructure investment agenda, offers significant opportunities for Australian investors and exporters.